OUR COUNSELLORS

 Ko Tuia Marama tōku ingoa.

-I have a background in Lomilomi massage and have trained in Root Cause Therapy, which supports people to release long-held emotions, limiting beliefs, and patterns in a safe and supported way.
+With a background in Lomilomi massage and training in Root Cause Therapy, I support people to safely release long-held emotions, limiting beliefs, and patterns.

 Anna Monopoli: Counselling Student

 Kia ora, I’m Anna Monopoli, a student counsellor at NMIT.
-I am originally from Sweden, but Nelson has been my home for the last 15 years.
-Over the past three years I have worked in mental health as a Peer Support Worker and Mental Health Promoter, walking alongside people of all ages through growth, change, and healing, and training as a counsellor has felt like a natural next step.
+Originally from Sweden, I have called Nelson home for the past 15 years.
+Over the last three years, I have worked in mental health as a Peer Support Worker and Mental Health Promoter, walking alongside people of all ages through growth, change, and healing.
+Training as a counsellor felt like a natural next step.